vpickard/SR-IOV-lab/README.txt

 1. A VM for the Compute Node (SR-IOV enabled).
 Middle compute node in the diagram.
 2. A VM for HWVTEP emulator.
 This is TOR in the diagram.
-3. A VM for Compute Node (not SR-IOV enabled).
-Left compute node in the diagram.
+3. A VM that has Control/Compute Node (not SR-IOV enabled).
+Left control/compute node in the diagram.